ms/buildtogether.tech/design/index.md

 you'll get more out of investing time in the modeling tools described at the end of <span x="tooling"/>.

+One often-overlooked finding about visualization is that people understand flowcharts better than pseudocode *if both are equally well structured*
+<cite>Scanlan1989</cite>.
+Earlier work showing that pseudocode outperformed
+flowcharts used structured pseudocode and tangled flowcharts; when the playing field was leveled, novices did better with the graphical representation.

 </div>

 ## Getting Started